Established U.S. Office Footing for Cross-Border Companies

 04

-needs established U.S. office footing without taking on a full office structure it does not need
+needs a more stable and properly matched office path, without taking on a full independent office

 Who Propel is built for

-Propel is best suited to qualified cross-border companies that need to move forward in the U.S. from a more established position, without unnecessary infrastructure.companies that need established footing
+Propel is built for companies that need to move forward from a more established position, without unnecessary office infrastructure.

 -

-companies entering the U.S. with meaningful commercial intent
+companies entering an important next stage with meaningful commercial intent

 -